KonstantinosZarkadoulas/weather-react/README.md

 ## Interaction Study

 ### Flood Alert Interaction
 A flood alert feature was added to simulate a real-world use case.
-When the application detects heavy rainfall (≥20 mm/hour), it displays a red banner at the top of the screen with the text "Flood Alert: Heavy Rainfall Detected."
+When the application detects heavy rainfall (≥20 mm/hour), it displays a red banner at the top of the screen with the text "Flood Alert: Heavy Rainfall Expected!"

 ### Example UI
 Below are indicative screenshots of the application UI: